 Improved Diagnostic Tools

-Early detection can strongly influence prognosis for mesothelioma patients.
+Early detection can influence prognosis for mesothelioma patients.
 If the disease is caught in the early stages, more treatment options are available.
-Treatments can also be more aggressive, and patients typically face better survival rates than those diagnosed at stage 3 or stage 4.
+Treatments can also be more aggressive, and patients typically face better mesothelioma survival rates than those diagnosed at stage 3 or stage 4.

 Blood Tests and Biomarkers

-One of the largest improvements in mesothelioma diagnostic tools has been blood tests and biomarkers.
+One area of recent improvement in mesothelioma diagnostic tools is blood tests and biomarkers.
 Researchers continue to find biomarkers, or substances in the blood, that can suggest a mesothelioma diagnosis, show symptoms of mesothelioma or demonstrate a history of asbestos exposure, the only known cause of the disease.
-One of the newest biomarkers is HMGB1, with one study distinguishing between those with mesothelioma, those with a history of asbestos exposure but no mesothelioma and those with a history of asbestos exposure with mesothelioma.
-While blood tests cannot diagnose the cancer on their own, they can prompt physicians to conduct imaging scans and biopsies.

 Mesothelioma Breath Test